miketreacy/go-demo/notes.md

 # GOLANG NOTES

 ## CLI
- - go build <file>: compiles module to an executable binary file
+ - go build <go_files>: compiles module to an executable binary file
+   - built executable will be named after first file in args
- - go run <file>: builds AND executes program
+ - go run <go_file>: builds AND executes program
+ - ./<executable_file>: runs the built executable for your go package
- - go
+ - go test: runs any tests in directory
+ -

  ## PACKAGES
  Packages may contain multiple files.